Battling Belles of Bataan.

 1Lt.
 Nesbit maintained discipline and order by running the operation the same as any Army hospital.
 She required her nurses to work scheduled shifts, adhere to military courtesy and medical professionalism.
 She kept her girls in the fight.

 Over the months, they treated over 6000 wounded or sick Americans while surviving on less than one meal per day – but that was “good eatin” compared to what was in their immediate future.

 The Bataan Peninsula was overrun and U.S. forces retreated to the Malinta Tunnel on Corregidor.
 The Malinta tunnel was a defensive position consisting of deep underground tunnel complexes.

-At best, the Malinta tunnel could be described as Hellish – Damp, dark uncomfortable and surviving on almost nothing, nurses were known to gather weeds and other vegetation, boil it in cold crème and supplement their patient’s diet with it.
-Constant shelling and deprivation of every kind were on the agenda every day, but Momma Josie’s girls kept giving all they had.
+At best, the Malinta tunnel could be described as Hellish – Damp, dark uncomfortable and surviving on almost nothing, nurses were known to gather weeds and other vegetation, boil them in cold crème and supplement their patient’s diet with it.
+Constant shelling and deprivation of every kind were on the agenda every day.
+Momma Josie’s girls kept giving all they had.

 Nurses would sneak out of the camp at night, forage for food and beg anything they could from friendly locals, then return to camp to continue to take care of dying men.
 Nurses commonly shared their meager rations with the men they treated.
 Using home remedies like crushed charcoal to treat dysentery, they worked medicinal wonders with little more than their wits and the will to keep their Soldiers alive.

 Almost three years later the allies retook the Philippines to discover the wretched conditions our POWs were subjected to, and that there were 77 Nurses amongst the liberated Americans.
 They were still treating patients.